Reynolds Lie bialgebras: The classical Yang-Baxter equation, relative Rota-Baxter operators and Reynolds pre-Lie algebras

-{\bf Acknowledgements.} The first author was supported by the Russian Science Foundation (project 25-41-00005).
-The second author was supported by NSFC (12301034, 12461004, W2412041).
+{\bf Acknowledgements.} The first author was supported by NSFC (12301034, 12461004, W2412041).
+The second author was supported by the Russian Science Foundation (project 25-41- 00005).
 We give warmest thanks to Professor Yunhe Sheng for valuable suggestions and helpful comments.